junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 >
 > Dean goes ahead start doing the reckless noisy things, Sam stay behind at Samuel Colt's place continue researching (time travel spell: angel feather, sands of time, tears of a dragon)

 "Get out of my house."
-Samuel Colt grumbles, without bothering lifting his head.
-His colt on the desk by his hand -- a normal one, not the special one he'd already given to them.
+Samuel Colt grumbles, without bothering to lift his head.
+His colt on the desk by his hand -- a normal one, not the special one he'd already given them.

 "I'm really sorry to bother you again," Sam steps gingerly ahead, Dean follows him a few steps behind.
-"I wouldn't bother you if it's not absolute urgent."
+"I wouldn't bother you if it's not absolutely urgent."

 "Thought I already did my share of help."
 He eyes them.
 "Don't tell me the Colt didn't work on the creature you're hunting."

-"No, it's not that."
-Dean chimes in, "It worked, but uh... it's something else we can use a little help there."
+"No, it's not that," Dean chimes in.
+"It worked, but uh... it's something else we could use a little help here."

 "What part of *I'm retired* failed you?"

-*Jesus, Samuel is clearly not an easy one to work with.* Dean thinks quietly, eyebrow raised a few inches.
+*Jesus, Samuel is clearly not an easy one to work with.* Dean thinks quietly, eyebrows raised a few inches higher.

-"Like I said, in our time, you're sort of a really big deal, the most famous hunter -- " Sam manages a tight smile, as friendly as he can pull.
+"Like I said, in our time, you're sort of a really big deal, the most famous hunter -- " Sam manages a tight smile, as friendly as he can muster.

 "Heard you the first time."

-"So we figure you'd be the best supernatural researcher around here too."
-Dean pulls an puffery grin with his best effort.
+"So we figured you'd be the best supernatural researcher around here too."
+Dean pulls a puffery grin with his best effort.

 "Please, we are not asking you to hunt with us or anything," Sam continues.
-"Just need a little help in research."
+"Just need a little help with research."

 <br>

 It turns out their guess isn't too far off.
-Samuel has as big of a book collection as Bobby's or Campbell's, right downstairs in the place where a cellar should be, but with tons more additional traps and sigils painted on every inch of floor and walls.
+Samuel has as big a book collection as Bobby or the Campbells, tucked right downstairs in the place where a cellar should be, but with tons more additional traps and sigils painted over every inch of the floor and walls.

-Panic room *and* library, nice. *Classic.* Dean looks around, thinking how *fun* it must be to be able to spending all the time reading while hiding out here.
+Panic room *and* library, nice. *Classic.* Dean looks around, thinking how *fun* it must be to be able to spend all the time reading while hiding out here.

 Sam nudges him, eyeing the rows of books.
-He nods back.
+Dean nods back.

 Research time.

 <br>

-"Don't you think if there's a way to pull it off here and now, someone would have done that already?"
-Dean puts a book down after god knows how many hours, wiping his face by his hands, giving his brain some break.
+"Don't you think if there were a way to pull it off here and now, someone would have done that already?"
+Dean puts a book down after god knows how many hours, wiping his face with his hands, giving his brain a break.
 "Then why didn't we ever run into people time-traveled from the past all the time?"

 Sam doesn't move his eyes away from whatever he's scanning.
-"They don't know what we know." he deadpans.
+"They don't know what we know," he deadpans.

 *But they don't know much about this time thing, either.* Dean thinks.
 It's always just Cas swinging them around, or some other douchebag angels occasionally.
 Just popping in and out, not really much theory or science to learn about.

-Should probably have asked a few more questions about how time flux thing works.
+Should've probably asked a few more questions about how the time flux thing works.
 He realizes belatedly.
 But after all, not everyone is as nerdy as Sam.

-"I just remember Cas said once that time travel isn't easy but not impossible," Dean thinks hard, poking some corner of old memories, the time when he met mom and dad when they were younger than his age, the other time when they were trying to stop the yellow-eyed demon but still failed utterly, even the time when he got flipped to the messed-up five years into the zombie land future that turns out never would come.
+"I just remember Cas said once that time travel isn't easy but not impossible," Dean thinks hard, poking into some corner of old memories, the time when he met Mom and Dad when they were younger than his was, the other time when they tried to stop the yellow-eyed demon but still failed miserably, even the time when he got flipped to the messed-up five years into the zombie land future that turned out never would come to pass.
 What did Cas tell him during those short talks?

 "He said that time is fluid, it's not easy, but apparently the angels have no problem bending it once in a while."

-Sam jerks his head up, eyes bright with understanding, "And he also told us this time before we left, that the further back he sent us, the harder it becomes to retrieve us, that's why he said we can't stay for more than twenty four hours, or we'd be lost to him."
+Sam jerks his head up, eyes bright with understanding, "And he also told us this time before we left, that the further back he sent us, the harder it becomes to retrieve us, that's why he said we couldn't stay more than twenty four hours, or we'd be lost to him."

-"Which means we are totally lost to him by now and no way home without the wings."
-Dean says bitterly.
+"Which means we are totally lost to him by now and no way home without the wings," Dean says bitterly.

 "No, Dean!"
 Sam jumps to his feet.
 "That might be the idea!
-This book here also said something similar, quite many are saying the same thing actually, I just didn't realize they might be literal, thought it's more metaphorical."
+This book here also says something similar, quite many are saying the same thing actually, I just didn't realize they might be literal, thought it's more metaphorical."

-He slides the book over with some illustration that looks like a river with sand banks on its sides, "Imagine the time is like river or something, fluid, rapid turbulence flow of some kind, and each of us is like a floating leaf.
+He slides the book over with some illustration that looks like a river with sandbanks on its sides.
+"Imagine time is like a river or something, fluid, a rapid turbulence flow of some kind, and each of us is like a floating leaf.
 Cas can bend the waterway so it becomes non-chronological, the downstream touches the upstream, that's how we landed here.
 And folding some part off would be to fast-forward into the future.
-But if we stay here for too long, we are like the leaves washed away by the flow by too far, that's probably why he can't find us, because he doesn't know where we are in the time flux anymore."
+But if we stay here too long, we are like the leaves washed too far downstream by the flow, that's probably why he can't find us, because he doesn't know where we are in the time flux anymore."

 Dean's brows knit into a knot.
-"So...
-If we make some noise, *splash!* Fish jump out of water, we can make ourselves stand out in this timeline river somehow, so he can find us."
+"So... if we make some noise, *splash!* Fish jump out of the water, we can make ourselves stand out in this timeline river somehow, so he can find us."

 "Like temporal beacons.
 It might work -- assuming Cas is still out there looking for us."
-Sam's voice gets quieter at the last clause.
+Sam's voice gets quieter at the last part.

-"He's out there."
-Dean says reflexively.
+"He's out there," Dean says reflexively.
 Sam doesn't look convinced.

-Dean gives the river picture a second look-over, thinking it over again, a minor smile starts showing.
+Dean gives the river drawing another look, thinking it over again, a minor smile starts creeping onto his face.
 "Sounds like a plan to me.
 What kind of noise are we talking about?"

-Sam looks a little caught by the question, shrugging unsurely.
+Sam looks a little caught by the question, shrugging uncertainly.
 "How would I know?
 Something big enough to get some notice in the future, I guess?
-I would definitely notice if your face show up in some old western posters, guess you can finally make a name for yourself in this era, like you always wanted, huh?"
+I would definitely notice if your face showed up in some old western posters, guess you can finally make a name for yourself in this era, like you always wanted, huh?"

-Sam throws a half smile in his brother's direction, knowing him too well.
+Sam throws a half-smile in his brother's direction, knowing him too well.

-Dean's eyes glints.
+Dean's eyes glint.
 "Any catch I need to know before messing up the time?"

 Tip of Sam's mouth twitches.
 "Just like you said but, eh... don't mess up the time too much?
 Butterfly effect, remember?
 We just came back from the Titanic world like, last week?"

 Dean returns an unimpressed look.
-"Let me, umm, just try one more time, just to be sure."
+"Let me, umm, just try one more time before any big moves, just to be sure."

 Glancing up, he prays hard and loud, "Castiel, Angel of the Lord, if you have your ears on, come pick us up here, alright?
-Or we're gonna do something that can *possibly* break the history, you hear me?"
+Or we're gonna do something that can *possibly* break history, you hear me?"

 He waits.
 One second.
 Two seconds.
 Three seconds.
-No stir of air, no wings, no feathered angel.
+No stir of air, no fluttering wings, no feathered angel.
 No Cas.

 Dean breathes out.
 "Okay then, let's do this, make some noise!
 Fun time!"